 - Collect evidence: While law enforcement should collect evidence, you should do your own part to collect as much evidence of the negligent party’s actions as possible.
 This may include photos, videos, interviews with other passengers or eyewitnesses, text messages, etc. Do not post these photos on social media!

 - Seek medical evaluation and treatment: This will create documented evidence of your injuries and their connection to the boating incident.
 Be sure to keep track of all the medical expenses you incurred after the accident.

 - Hire an experienced boating accident attorney: It is crucial to hire a well-qualified attorney who knows how boating accidents occur and how you prove that a negligent party was at fault.

-Contact The Benton Law Firm to set up a free initial consultation about your case.
+Contact The Benton Law Firm for a free initial consultation about your case.
 One of our experienced Dallas Personal Injury lawyers will be able to speak with you about how to pursue a personal injury claim.
-We have helped hundreds of clients get compensation they need to focus on their recovery and get back on their feet.
+We have helped hundreds of clients get the compensation they need to focus on their recovery and get back on their feet.

 When you work with us, we handle the technical and time-consuming parts of the case, like dealing with insurance companies, submitting legal documents, and meeting deadlines.
-We will also advise you on what documents you need to collect to support your case and how to document the pain and suffering you experience as a result of the accident.
+We will also advise you on what documents to collect to support your case and how to document the pain and suffering you experience due to the accident.

 Contact a Boating Accident Attorney Today

 If you were involved in a boating accident in Texas, it matters which attorney you hire to protect your rights and interests.
-Contact the Dallas boating accident lawyers of The Benton Law Firm for the best boating accident attorneys in the business.
-Call (214) 777-7777 or fill in the online form right now to set up a free consultation.
+Contact the Dallas boating accident lawyers of The Benton Law Firm for the best boating accident attorneys.
+Call (214) 777-7777 or fill in the online form to set up a free consultation.